Buffalo Bill State Historical Park

 Visit Buffalo Bill Ranch today!

 Col. Wm.
 F. Cody, “Buffalo Bill,” built his North Platte home during the heyday of his famous Wild West Show, which debuted in North Platte as the “Old Glory Blowout” on July 4th, 1882.
 Cody owned some 4,000 acres here, and in 1886, built the large Victorian mansion at a cost of $3,900.
 Sixteen acres of his ranch, appropriately named “Scout’s Rest”, became a state historical park in 1965.
 Since that time, the house and barn have been restored and a wealth of Cody memorabilia has been acquired.

-Guided tours available by appointment.
+Guided tours for large groups and motorcoach tours available by appointment.

 March 24-Memorial Day 10am-4pm weekdays, closed weekends